 Grant stimulus refundable advances restricted for healthcare-related expenses or lost revenue attributable to COVID-19 are excluded from the table above.
 No other financial assets available are subject to donor or other contractual restrictions that make them unavailable for general expenditure within one year of the balance sheet date.
 The Corporation estimates that approximately 100% of the internally designated funds for capital improvements are available for general expenditure within one year in the normal course of operations.
 Accordingly, these assets have been included in the quantitative information above.
 The Corporation has other assets whose use is limited for self-insurance and for donor restricted purposes.
 These assets whose use is limited are not available for general expenditure within the next year and are not reflected in the amounts above.
-The Corporation has a policy to structure its financial assets to be available as its general expenditures, liabilities, and other obligations come due.
-In addition, as more fully described in Note 7, the Corporation has available an unused line of credit of \$25,000,000, which it could draw upon in the event of an unanticipated liquidity need.
+The Corporation has the ability to structure its financial assets to be available as its general expenditures, liabilities, and other obligations come due.